SapitoSucio/dirty-user-guides/guides/installing/custom-npc-sprite.md

   <figcaption>NPC Custom Goku</figcaption>
 </figure>

-??? warning "Remember to put both .act and .spr files in the path `data\sprite\¸ó½ºÅÍ`"
+??? warning "Remember to put both .act and .spr files in the `data\sprite\¸ó½ºÅÍ` path"
 	In this case, the client will search for Goku.act and Goku.spr files.

 ## Extra